ryantoddgarza/audiopost/docs/development-environment.md

 ## npm

 This project uses [npm](https://www.npmjs.com/) as its package manager, software registry, and monorepo utility.
-Because it requires [workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) introduced in version 7, ensure that you are using at minimum npm version 7 included in [Node.js](https://nodejs.org/) version 15.
+Because it requires [workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) and [automatic peer dependency installation](https://nodejs.org/es/blog/npm/peer-dependencies/) introduced in version 7, ensure that you are using at minimum npm version 7 included in [Node.js](https://nodejs.org/) version 15.
 Ease of upgrade depends on your [installation method](https://www.npmjs.com/get-npm).

 ### Lock files